-Certain building work is liable to VAT at the zero-rate, see the Zero-rating the construction of anew building and Approved alterations to protected buildings guidance notes.
+Certain building work is liable to VAT at the zero rate, see the Construction ― zero-rating of construction services guidance note.
 However, certain construction services can be zero-rated under these provisions explained below.

-A business can zero-rate installation services supplied to an eligible customer where they are installing any of the goods described in the Zero-rating - supplies to disabled individuals guidance note, provided that the goods that being installed:
+A business can zero rate installation services supplied to an eligible customer where they are installing any of the goods described in the Zero-rating ― supplies to disabled individuals guidance note, provided that the goods being installed:

 Typical examples of installation services that would be zero-rated under these provisions are:

-Business are eligible to zero-rate the supply to an eligible person the supply of services connected with repairing or maintaining any of the goods specified in the Zero-rating - supplies to disabled individuals guidance note.
+Business are eligible to zero rate the supply to an eligible person of services connected with repairing or maintaining any of the goods specified in the Zero-rating ― supplies to disabled individuals guidance note.

-A business is entitled to zero-rate the service of adapting any general purpose goods so that those goods suit the condition of adisabled person, provided that the supply is to a:
+A business is entitled to zero rate the service of adapting any general purpose goods so that those goods suit the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.